 When to see a doctor

-If you're having any chest pain, a very rapid or irregular heartbeat, or shortness of breath after a stressful event, call 911 or emergency medical
+If you're having any chest pain, a very rapid or irregular heartbeat, or shortness of breath after a stressful event, call 911 or emergency medical assistance immediately.

 The exact cause of broken heart syndrome is unclear.
-It's thought that a surge of stress hormones, such as adrenaline, might temporarily damage the hearts
+It's thought that a surge of stress hormones, such as adrenaline, might temporarily damage the hearts of some people.

 How these hormones might hurt the heart or whether something else is responsible isn't completely clear.
-A temporary constriction of the large or small
+A temporary constriction of the large or small arteries of the

-arteries of the heart has been suspected to play a role.
+heart has been suspected to play a role.

 Broken heart syndrome is often preceded by an intense physical or emotional event.
 Some potential triggers of broken heart syndrome are: